 If you want a bigger taralli with thinner sides and a bigger hole, roll it out to 6" in length before bringing the edges together into a circle.
 We personally like the bigger size with a bigger hole and more distinct circular cookie shape.

-Place them on a prepared baking sheet, nonstick, or with cooking spray.
-You can get a dozen on each baking sheet.
 You can bake one at a time or both at once – just be sure to rotate the pans halfway through and keep them as close to the center of the oven as you can.

-Brush each with a bit of olive oil.
+How Long to Bake Black Pepper Taralli?
 Bake taralli for 20 minutes in the middle of your oven.
 You will know they are done when the tops are light brown.
 The bottoms will be light to medium browned.

-Do not overbake as they will dry out and be too brown and crumble as you eat them.
+Do not over bake as they will dry out and be too brown and crumble as you eat them.
 Remove them carefully from the baking sheet and let them cool on a baking rack.

-Enjoy immediately as a snack, appetizer, or small bite.
-Serve with wine or other small bites like cheese, fruit, or salumi.
-Great to serve on a charcuterie board, as antipasto, or in a breadbasket.
+Great to serve on a cheese board, as antipasto, or in a breadbasket.
 But the best accompaniment to serve with Italian black pepper biscuits is your favorite glass of wine.

-To store fresh-baked taralli, place them in an air-tight container or Ziploc bag.
-They will remain fresh for about 3 days.
 You can also freeze the dough or baked taralli for up to 2 months.
 Defrost in the refrigerator for 24 hours and then bake or enjoy within 2-3 days.

 Taralli Pugliesi - Italian Black Pepper Cookies